Dr. Amit Kumar Paul

-Ph.D, University of Hyderabad
+Ph.D, IACS, University of Calcutta

 Dr. PareshNath Chatterjee -Transition metal catalyzed organic transformations.

 Dr. Gitish K. Dutta - Synthesis and application of organic materials.